yxlin/yxlin.github.io/_docs/basics/leastsq.md

   ## - The first value for the evidnece vector is the assumed starting point
   ## - pvec[3] is the absolute value of the starting point.
-  ## - If one wants to limit the symmetric process, uncomment the following
+  ## - If one wants to limit the process to a symmetric process, uncomment
-  ##   line
+  ## the following line
   ## Xt[1] <- pvec[3] * pvec[2]  ## assume pvec[3] is zr and convert it to z.
   current_evidence <- Xt[1];     ## transient storage for the evidence